ivonnegarciam/ivonnegarciam.github.io/resume.md

 <span style="float: right; "><a href="{{ '/assets/resume.pdf' | prepend: site.baseurl }}"><strong>> Download CV here</strong></a> </span>
 <br>

 I'm a climate and ocean scientist particularly interested in understanding the physical mechanisms of recent and future climate variation in Mexico, North and Central America.
-I aim at carrying out comprehensive studies by using a range of observational and remote-sensing datasets and modelling experiments of various complexities with a strong theoretical component.
+I aim at carrying out comprehensive studies by using a range of observational and remote-sensing datasets, modelling experiments and a strong theoretical component.

 ## RESEARCH INTERESTS
 - Ocean-atmosphere interactions